 - Roller and cutter Weight: 7.5lbs.
 Pasta press weight: 2.7lbs.

-- Both the accessories are designed to fit securely to any KitchenAid standing mixer.
+- Both the pasta makers are designed to fit securely to any KitchenAid standing mixer.

 - The roller and cutter arrives in three pieces.
 These allow you to cut spaghetti and fettuccine, and to roll pasta in general.

 - The roller and cutter allows you to roll pasta in a range of thicknesses.
 There are eight different options available.

 - The pasta press allows to you create five different pasta dishes.
 These include macaroni, spaghetti, fusilli, bucatini, and rigatoni.
 There are six discs provided which will fit your mixer, with two for different sizes of macaroni.

 - The pasta press also arrives with a cleaning tool for ease of maintenance after each use.

 - Both of these pasta makers are manufactured in Italy.

 - These KitchenAid pasta maker add-ons are designed to be easily stored away after use.
 Therefore, they shouldn't take up too much room in your kitchen storage.